How Google uses artificial intelligence to transform the travel industry

 This tool received several feature upgrades over time with the latest one happening last year when they added two new improvements.
 AI-powered predictions for flight delays was the first one.
 Thanks to the combination of historical data and use of a machine learning algorithm, Google can now inform the consumers when a flight is delayed even before the airlines announces it.

 The second one relates to cheaper flights offering.
 As airline companies worldwide started launching low-cost flights, users lost the visibility of what was or wasn't included in the price, often resulting in surprising limitations that they only learned about at the end of their booking journey or, in the worst case scenario, as they were boarding.

 Google Hotel is a full destination search site for hotel listings.
-Similar to the Airbnb's interface, it has a clean map view with exact hotel locations and price information.
+Similar to Airbnb's interface, it has a clean map view with exact hotel locations and price information.
 Results can be filtered by selecting "deals".
 Google uses artificial intelligence to find rates that are much lower than the usual hotel price or the price of the hotels nearby.

 The tool is full of content that today's traveller expect, such as ratings, official and guest photos, reviews, room descriptions or maps.
-When Triptease compared it to Bookings.com, there was "almost no visual distinction on bookings.com to suggest your results are filtered.
+When Triptease compared it to Booking.com, there was "almost no visual distinction on Booking.com to suggest your results are filtered.
 Scrolling past the list of six takes you straight into more suggested properties.
 It may be subjective, but the Google experience certainly gives a stronger impression of actually producing results tailored to the user."